barry-waldbaum-rl/reat-vm-setup/README.md

 36. Create an image from the snapshot called 'admin-training-phase-1'.

-# Admin Training VM Setup - Step 2
+# VM Setup - Phase 2

 You have the following:
 - A Docker network